roddhjav/ecurve/keys/README.md

 **Content**
 * The curve
-* Public key.
-Its a point of the curve
+* The public key which is a point of the curve.

 ## ECDSA keys
 ### Private key